I’m a girl with a big appetite.

 I love the high I get from doing things that are difficult or extreme.
 Since I’m an entrepreneur, I think it’s safe to say I naturally have a bit of a risk-taker personality in me. 🙂

 I use the gym as my therapy.
-It's probably the healthiest outlet (besides writing) to work through whatever is stressing me out at the time.
-I just put my headphones on, rack the weight and push through the pain!
+It’s probably one of the healthiest outlets (besides writing) I can use to work through whatever is stressing me out at the time.
+I just put my headphones on, rack the weight and push through the heavy stuff!

 I used to do a lot of HIIT and plyo-type workouts, which were great for fat loss and burning a lot of calories, but these types of workouts also contributed to terrible knee pain that caused me to struggle every day, even with the simplest tasks, like walking up stairs!
-I also loved to hike and I loved to play soccer and I could no longer do these things without having to power through immense amounts of pain.
+I also love to hike and play soccer and for a while I actually had to stop doing these things because of the immense amounts of pain I’d feel.

-I don't do any kind of jumping around with powerlifting; all my lifts focus on steady, proper form.
-Now I am able to do the other things I love without the pain!
+I don’t do any kind of jumping around with powerlifting; all my lifts focus on steady, proper form.
+Now I am able to walk up stairs, hike and play soccer again, and I can do them all without the pain!

 So many people want to “fit in” but I have always done better doing my own thing, which usually means doing the opposite of everyone else.
 There aren’t that many women who do powerlifting, compared to other sports, and I like that.
 It’s unique.

-It's Fun to Workout and Count Macros with my Boyfriend
+18. It’s Fun to Workout and Count Macros with My Boyfriend

 We are accountability buddies, which makes things easier.
 Plus, we get to spend quality time together doing what we both love, pushing each other and getting stronger together!
 When we aren’t working out, we can talk about powerlifting, nutrition, the gym, etc., and can always find something to relate about.
 It’s really nice having someone so close to you who’s also on a similar journey!